felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new "Organization" selector in the Social Settings metabox when the Schema Item Type is an Organization.
+	* Added a new "Organization" selector in the Social / Search Optimization metabox when the Schema Item Type is an Organization.
 	* Added the organization filter to the local business filter (local businesses are both places and organizations).
 * *Bugfixes*
 	* None